mkristian/jar-dependencies/example/Readme.md

     rake jar

-which builds the **lib/example.jar** as well the **lib/example_jars.rb**. the latter will add the jar dependencies to jruby's runtime.
+which builds the **lib/example.jar** as well the **lib/example_jars.rb**. the latter will add the jar dependencies to jruby's runtime when required.

-the **lib/example_jars.rb** for development looks different from the installed version. development uses the jar dependencies from the local maven repository (defaults to **$HOME/.m2/repository**). the installed gem vendors those jars and adjust the **lib/example_jars.rb** to use the vendored jars.
+during development the jars will be stored in **$HOME/.m2/repository** (the maven default location). and that is the place where the jars get loaded from. when you install the gem via bundler (use bundle-with-jars command) or rubygems then the jars will vendored inside the gem.

-in case you do not want to vendor your jars during installation, then you can set the environment **export JRUBY\_JARS\_VENDOR=false**. then the installed files look exactly like the development files.
+in case you do not want to vendor your jars during installation, then you can set the environment **export JRUBY\_JARS\_VENDOR=false**. then the installed gem looks exactly like during development.

-in any case the execution of the example.rb file produces the same outout. the local development
+in any case the execution of the example.rb file produces the same output. the local development

     $ ruby -I lib/ -r example -e 1